-As we head into the dog days of August keeping cool is definitely on many of our minds.
+Here in Texas, in summer keeping cool is definitely on many of our minds.
 Peppermint essential oil (mentha piperita), indeed all of the mint essential oils can help you achieve that goal.
 In many ways it can be as refreshing as a dip in the pool.
-Shown at left is part of our answer to the Texas summer heat – a 18′ x 48″ pool that’s up from Memorial Day to after Labor Day.
 There’s probably really nothing quite as refreshing on a hot day as that dip, but peppermint can really help out a lot when getting wet just isn’t happening.

 It’s the menthol that is in the mints that make it cool.
 Lots of us may know that.
 I wondered how the menthol makes it cool.